th5th/buildenv/README.md

 ### Todo

 1. Add an `unpackage` command to remove created packages without having to reinstall or do it manually or whatever.
-1. Add a `list` command to enumerate possible environment types.